yeweiysh/DeepMap/README.md

 # DeepMap
-For the submission "Learning Deep Representations for Graphs" to the IEEE TKDE journal.
+For the submission to the IEEE TKDE journal.
+Wei Ye, Omid Askarisichani, Alex Jones, and Ambuj Singh, "Learning Deep Representations for Graphs".
 The datasets can be found at https://github.com/yeweiysh/TreePlusPlus/tree/master/datasets